Distributor Legal Center

 1.1 Physical access control

-Choco shall take appropriate measures to reduce the risk of unauthorized persons gaining access to data processing systems with which Supplier’s personal data are processed and used.
+Choco shall take appropriate measures to reduce the risk of unauthorized persons gaining access to data processing systems with which Distributor’s personal data are processed and used.

 Technical measures